Bayesian Inference for PDE-based Inverse Problems using the Optimization of a Discrete Loss: Results

 With more than 33.4 millions unknowns, estimating the posterior distribution of the whole field and the model parameters would be prohibitively computationally expensive.
 Thus, we once again use the mode approximation described by \cref{eq:posterior:params:approx:MAP}.
 Here, we focus on the uncertainties due to the initial tumor position.
 The overall log-prior corresponding to this problem is given by

-with $\lambda_\text{PDE}=\SI{e3}{}$, $\lambda_\text{IC}=200$, of the same order of magnitude than in the original GliODIL implementation~\cite{balcerak2023individualizing}, and $L_\text{IC}(\mathbf{u}, \mathbf{\theta})$ is the mean squared error of the residuals between initial conditions from \cref{eq:gliodil:IC} and the solution $\mathbf{u}$ at $t = 0$.
+with $\lambda_\text{PDE}=\SI{e3}{}$, $\lambda_\text{IC}=200$, of the same order of magnitude than in the original GliODIL implementation~\citep{balcerak2023individualizing}, and $L_\text{IC}(\mathbf{u}, \mathbf{\theta})$ is the mean squared error of the residuals between initial conditions from \cref{eq:gliodil:IC} and the solution $\mathbf{u}$ at $t = 0$.

 As in the previous section, we use the \ac{BASIS} algorithm to create 512 samples from the posterior distribution $P(x_0, y_0, z_0 | \mathcal{D})$, with $\beta_\text{BASIS}=0.2$, $\gamma_\text{BASIS} = 1.5$, $l_{max}=1$.
-For each sample, the optimization is performed over 5000 epochs with a learning rate of $\SI{e-3}{}$, reduced by half if no progress was made for 50 consecutive iterations, with a minimal value of $\SI{e-4}{}$.
+For each sample, the optimization is performed over 5000 epochs with the Adam optimizer and a learning rate of $\SI{e-3}{}$, reduced by half if no progress was made for 50 consecutive iterations, with a minimal value of $\SI{e-4}{}$.
 Each sample is mapped on a H100 GPU and takes about 15 minutes to evaluate.
-We have used \ac{MRI} scans that are part of the dataset used in ref.~\cite{balcerak2023individualizing}.
+We have used \ac{MRI} scans that are part of the dataset used in \citet{balcerak2023individualizing}.

 \Cref{fig:gliodil:posterior} shows histograms of these samples.
 The initial position inferred by the proposed method is unimodal and concentrated around a position close to the center of mass of the tumor.
 The uncertainty of the initial position has a spread of about $\SI{5}{\milli\meter}$, about 5 times the resolution of the \ac{MRI} scan.
 This uncertainty is relatively small compared to the size of the tumor.